Here's what's happening in York, Chester and Lancaster counties

 Classes

-▪Youth Art Class with doll-making artist Beth Darby, 10:30-12:15 p.m.
-July 11 at the Arts Council of Chester County for ages 4-17 at the arts council, 123 Main St. A doll-making kit, of a 10-inch doll is provided.
+▪Youth Art Class for ages 4-17 with doll-making artist Beth Darby, 10:30-12:15 p.m.
+Wednesday at Arts Council of Chester County at 123 Main St. A doll-making kit, of a 10-inch doll is provided.
 No plastic, needles or glue will be used during the workshop.
 The dolls’ eye color, hair color, skin color and dress color will be chosen at registration.
 Cost: $25.
 Other classes in July include: a youth class ice cream cone-themed wooden door hanger, 3:45-5 p.m.
 July 12 with Leesa Iannone.
 Cost: $25 per child.
 Supplies provided.
 Iannone will teach a sunflower-themed wooden door hanger class for adults, 5:30-8 p.m.
 July 12.
 Cost: $35, members, $38, non-members.
 All supplies provided.
-Registration by July 9 for all classes is required at 803-581-2030 or email artschester@truvista.net.
+Registration by Monday for all classes is required at 803-581-2030 or email artschester@truvista.net.

 Reunions